JonasHans/BRMR/README.md

-# BRMR
-Bird Recognition from Meteorological Radars groetjes
+# Bird Recognition from Meteorological Radars (BRMR)
+Project for the course Leren & Beslissen (2018), which was done for IBED (Institute for Biodiversity and Ecosystem Dynamics).

+### Created by
+Emma, Thomas, Jonas en Jeroen